 Secondary Market Annuities are available to individuals through our Advisor Partners.
 Please contact us for a referral to an Advisor near you.

 For investors in the last few years before retirement, safety is the number one priority.
 Preserving your assets in a period of market volatility and protecting against loss is critical.
-However, safe money options like Treasuries and CDs offer painfully low yields.
+However, safe money options like U.S. Treasury bonds, notes, bills, TIPS and CDs offer painfully low yields.

-Secondary Market Annuities are Discounted Cash Flows.
-They are period certain guaranteed payments backed by annuities originally issued in conjunction with structured settlement awards.
+Secondary Market Annuities are in fact Discounted Cash Flows.
+They are period certain guaranteed payments backed by annuities originally issued in conjunction with court ordered structured settlement awards.
 The annuities are issued by top rated insurance carriers.
-DCF Exchange acquires these assets in a court ordered transfer procedure from numerous sources of origination nationwide.
-DCF Exchange completes critical legal review, due diligence and aggregation services to make these assets available directly to institutions and individuals through its advisor relationships.
+DCF Exchange selectively acquires these assets in a court ordered transfer procedure only after completing extensive due diligence and a critical legal review.
+Aggregation services make these assets available directly to institutions and individuals through its advisor relationships.

 A structured settlement is typically an award won by an individual in a court case or private legal settlement.
 When the plaintiff elects to receive his or her payments over time, the result is a structured settlement.
-The insurance company pays the settlement to the plaintiff in the form of an annuity, and is legally bound to make a fixed series of future payments.
+The insurance company is thus obligated to pay the settlement to the plaintiff in the form of an annuity.

 Which insurance carriers back these annuities?

 Typically, insurance companies such as MetLife, Travelers, Symetra, Prudential, and John Hancock are the names associated with these structured settlement obligations.
-These companies have longstanding high quality credit histories, and are well positioned to make payments to the individual payees 10, 20, 30+ years into the future.
+These companies engender investor confidence with long standing high quality credit ratings.

 Through an established legal process guided by federal and state law, DCF Exchange is able to purchase payments from individual sellers and in turn make them available to you.